Save the Date:

 Insights, Sun City Astronomers, and Hueco Tanks State Park and Historic Site host an evening of stargazing and astronomy talks!
 Bring your own camp chairs, telescopes, and non-alcoholic beverages for a beautiful evening under the stars.

 El Paso Radio Controllers Airstrip (6121 Stan Roberts Sr Ave)

-Build and launch your very own model rocket during the final event of our 2021 #EPSpaceFestival.
+Build and launch your very own model rocket during the final event of our 2022 Space Festival.
 Your ticket includes a rocket, rocket decorations (available during the Space & Astronomy Extravaganza!), and a launch window.
-This event will also offer hands-on rocketry activities, local rocket clubs displaying their BIG rockets, and a Space Festival T-shirt Nebula Tie Dye party.
-This event is co-sponsored by El Paso Radio Controllers.
+This event will also offer hands-on rocketry activities, local rocket clubs displaying their BIG rockets, and more surprises!
+This event is co-sponsored with the El Paso Radio Controllers.

 Checkout Highlights from Past Festivals:

 Did you love the El Paso Space Festival?
 Remember to mark your calendars for the annual Las Cruces Space Festival held each spring in Las Cruces, NM.